dee912/project-1/README.md

 * Design logic for winning.
 * Include separate HTML / CSS / JavaScript files.
 * Follow KISS (Keep It Simple Stupid).
-* Use Javascript for DOM manipulation.
+* Use JavaScript for DOM manipulation.
 * Deploy your game online, where the rest of the world can access it.
 * Use semantic markup for HTML and CSS (adhere to best practices).